-Kafa’ah in Islamic Marriage: A Meta-Analysis and Systematic Review
+Kafa’ah in Contemporary Islamic Marriage: Insights from a Systematic and Meta-Analytical Review

 Authors

-• Nafan Tarihoran UIN Sultan Maulana Hasanuddin Banten
+• Nafan Tarihoran UIN Sultan Maulana Hasanuddin Banten, Indonesia

 Keywords: